Chart Color Schemes

 Miami has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact this area.
-Notable projects include Gold Coast Light Rail Stage 3, Miami Ice Development, Pizzey Park Sporting Complex Master Plan, and Miami Creative Industries Precinct.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 14 projects likely affecting the region.
+Notable initiatives include Gold Coast Light Rail Stage 3, Miami Ice Development, Pizzey Park Sporting Complex Master Plan, and Miami Creative Industries Precinct.
+The following list details those most pertinent.

 Professional plan users can use the search below to filter and access additional projects.